Joe Lovano

-Joseph Salvatore Lovano (born December 29, 1952) is an American jazz saxophonist, alto clarinetist, flautist, and drummer.
-He has earned a Grammy Award and several mentions on Down Beat magazine's critics' and readers' polls.
-His wife, with whom he records and performs, is singer Judi Silvano.
-Lovano was a longtime member of drummer Paul Motian‘s trio with guitarist Bill Frisell.
+Joseph Salvatore Lovano (born December 29, 1952) is an American jazz multi-instrumentalist.
+Though best known as a tenor saxophonist, Lovano has also recorded on alto clarinet, flute and drums, amongst other instruments.
+He has earned a Grammy Award and several mentions in Down Beat magazine's critics' & readers' polls.
+His wife is singer Judi Silvano, with whom he records and performs.
+Lovano was a longtime member of the late drummer Paul Motian‘s trio alongside guitarist Bill Frisell.

 Biography

 Early life

 Lovano was born in Cleveland, Ohio, United States, to Sicilian-American parents; his father was the tenor saxophonist Tony ("Big T") Lovano.
 His father's family came from Alcara Li Fusi in Sicily, and his mother's family came from Cesarò, also in Sicily.
 In Cleveland, Lovano's father exposed him to jazz throughout his early life, teaching him the standards, as well as how to lead a gig, pace a set, and be versatile enough to find work.
 Lovano started on alto saxophone at age six and switched to tenor saxophone five years later.
 John Coltrane, Dizzy Gillespie, and Sonny Stitt were among his earlier influences.
 After graduating from Euclid High School in 1971, he went to Berklee College of Music, where he studied under Herb Pomeroy and Gary Burton.
 Lovano received an honorary doctorate of music from the college in 1998.